ELLIOTTCABLE/cord/README.markdown

   underline had not yet been reached
 - When the end of the green `yarn` had been reached, the red colour was restored (quite a difficult task, using ANSI codes, if I do say so myself!)
+- At the culmination of the entire `yarn`, no wayward styles are left over (i.e. the closing bracket is plain white, with no styling)… this is important, as a stray code could screw up the display of everything else in the user’s Terminal

 These are the problems with previous, simpler ANSI printers that I was trying to solve with Yarn.
 I believe it achieves these goals wonderfully! ^_^